-Tim Dreby has been featured on several podcasts including Madness Radio and Psychosis Summit.
-He has been published on blogs like Mad in America, The Mighty, and PsychCentral Pro.
+Tim Dreby is the award winning author of a memoir about surviving a schizophrenia diagnosis.
+He has been featured on several podcasts including Madness Radio and Psychosis Summit.
+He has been published on blogs like Mad in America, The Mighty, and The Better Because Project.
 Additionally he wrote an article in Asylum Magazine.
-Locally, he led a grant called The Special Messages Project.
-He currently collaborates speaking at workshops for the Hearing Voices Network and speaks annually at California Association of Social Rehabilitation Association.
+Locally, he wrote a grant called The Special Messages Project.
+He currently collaborates speaking at workshops for the Hearing Voices Network and California Association of Social Rehabilitation Association.
+He has a six hour training he has used to grant CEU Credits.
 For media requests please contact at his personal email: email@example.com

 Tim Dreby is a psychotherapist and award-winning author who yearns to change the way the clinics and the public greet experiences associated with “psychosis.”
-Tim’s first publication received five-star reviews from authorities such as Readers Views, Readers Favorite, Midwest Book Reviews, and Book Viral Spotlight.
+Tim’s first publication, Fighting for Freedom in America: Memoir of a “Schizophrenia” and Mainstream Cultural Delusions, received five-star reviews from authorities such as Readers Views, Readers Favorite, Midwest Book Reviews, and Book Viral Spotlight.
 It ranked 8 out of over a thousand in the 2015 Book Viral Contest.
 In 2016 it received an Honorable Mention Award in Reader’s Favorite Annual Contest.
-It received four awards in 2016 Human Relations Indie Award, including Directors Choice for Outstanding Human Relations Life Adjustment Indie Book.
+It received four awards in 2016 Human Relations Indie Award, including, the Directors Choice Award.
 In 2018 it was a Finalist in the Top Shelf Indie Book Award.
-Raised as a faculty rat in a Quaker school, Tim moved to the inner-city to attend a commuter college and to hide a history of male anorexia.
-Still healing from his experience in the state hospital nineteen years ago, he works in Oakland California and writes to help revolutionize the way psychosis is treated.
+Tim has also additionally been published in Asylum Magazine and on a number of websites across the web including Mad in America.